Social Media as Evidence in Divorce

 It is common for people to use social media to document and share positive and important events in their lives, whether these involve their kids, pets, promotions, successes, vacations, or a nice dinner out.
 Other people use social media to share their problems with their friends.
 However, you may not realize that social media may be evidence in a divorce proceeding.
 Posts, photos, emails, and texts may be admissible in court and used to establish facts that work against your position.
 At Plog & Stein, our Denver divorce attorneys provide vigorous, knowledgeable representation to people dealing with divorce, property division, custody, alimony, and other divorce-related issues.

-Social Media May Serve as Evidence in Divorce
+Social Media May Serve as Evidence in a Divorce

 In Colorado, couples are required to make financial disclosures to each other.
 Under the Colorado Rule of Civil Procedure Rule 16.2, each divorcing spouse is supposed to disclose everything to the other spouse about their financial condition, including all of their income, assets, and debts.
 In the past, a spouse had the burden of discovering information that was not disclosed, but currently, the non-disclosing spouse may be held accountable for failing to provide honest and thorough information.